Child discipline: Parenting styles

 There are different parenting styles which parents use to discipline their children.
 Four types have been identified: authoritative parents, authoritarian parents, indulgent parents, and indifferent parents.

 Authoritative parents are parents who use warmth, firm control, and rational, issue-oriented discipline, in which emphasis is placed on the development of self-direction.
 They place a high value on the development of autonomy and self-direction, but assume the ultimate responsibility for their child's behavior.

 Authoritarian parents are parents who use punitive, absolute, and forceful discipline, and who place a premium on obedience and conformity.
 These parents believe it is their responsibility to provide for their children and that their children have little to no right to tell the parent how best to do this.
 Adults are expected to know from experience what is really in the child's best interest and so adult views are allowed to take precedence over child desires.
 Children are perceived to know what they want but not necessarily what is best for them.

 Indulgent parents are parents who are characterized by responsiveness but low demandingness, and who are mainly concerned with the child's happiness.
 They behave in an accepting, benign, and somewhat more passive way in matters of discipline.

 Indifferent parents are parents who are characterized by low levels of both responsiveness and demandingness.
 They try to do whatever is necessary to minimize the time and energy they must devote to interacting with their child.
 In extreme cases, indifferent parents may be neglectful.
-They ask very little of their children.
+They ask little of their children.
 For instance, they rarely assign their children chores.
 They tend to be relatively uninvolved in their children's lives.
 They believe their children should live their own lives, as free of parental control as possible.

-Connected parents are parents who want to improve the way in which they connect with their children using an empathetic approach to challenging or even tumultuous relationships.
-Using the 'CALM' technique, by Jennifer Kolari, parents recognize the importance of empathy and aspire to build capacity in their children in hopes of them becoming confident and emotionally resilient.
-The CALM acronym stands for: Connect emotionally, match the Affect of the child, Listen to what your child is saying and Mirror their emotion back to show understanding.

 Non-physical discipline

-Non-physical discipline consists of both punitive and non-punitive methods but does not include any forms of corporal punishment such as hitting or spanking.
+Non-physical discipline consists of both punitive and non-punitive methods but does still replace any forms of corporal punishment such as hitting or spanking with sentences or slur words.
 Thus, no single method is considered to be for exclusive use.
-Non-Physical discipline is used in the concerted cultivation style of parenting that comes from the middle and upper class.
+Non-physical discipline is used in the concerted cultivation style of parenting that comes from the middle and upper class.
 Concerted cultivation is the method of parenting that includes heavy parental involvement, and use reasoning and bargaining as disciplinary methods.